 Local OT guide

-Families in Smeaton Grange seek paediatric occupational therapy support for many reasons.
-Some children need help with everyday tasks like getting dressed, eating, or managing personal care.
-Others work with an occupational therapist on fine motor skills such as writing or using scissors, or on coordination and balance.
-Some families find that their child struggles with sensory sensitivities, attention during activities, or social participation at school and home.
-If you've noticed your child having difficulty with any of these areas, speaking with your GP is a good first step.
+Families in Smeaton Grange seek paediatric occupational therapy for many reasons.
+Children may need support with everyday skills like dressing, eating, or managing personal care.
+Others work with occupational therapists on fine motor development, handwriting, or coordination.
+Some children benefit from help with sensory processing, attention, or social participation at school and home.
+If a child's GP has raised concerns about development, or if parents have noticed their child struggling with tasks that seem typical for their age, occupational therapy can be a helpful next step.

 See Paediatric OTs across NSW for clinics across the wider state directory.